Conditions of Entry

 - Have COVID-19;

-- Have been instructed to isolate and your 14 days are not yet finished;
+- Have been instructed to isolate and your isolation period has not been completed;

 - Are unwell, including with fever (or night sweats/chills) or respiratory symptoms, e.g. shortness of breath, cough, sore throat.